‘The most haunted building in the United Kingdom’

 Production values are largely none existent and there are no scares, jump or otherwise.
 There are, however, poorly-lit outdoor night ventures and a one-off attempt at some Suspiria-esque lighting in one scene.
 Meanwhile, the protagonist paranormal investigators and the British psychics remain seemingly trapped inside – because perhaps the windows are barred? nope – so they wander around until they helpfully find a copy of the Necronomicon in the basement so they can banish away the evil spirits.
 After some brief cheaply-done visual effects all is suddenly well.

-The Haunting of Margam Castle is pretty much on the level of a dreadful Richard Driscoll (Evil Calls: The Raven; Kannibal; The Comic) Britshit production – particularly with its inclusion of name actors from yesteryear – and is generally a complete waste of time and talent.
-Anyone that tells you otherwise is trying to fool you.
-And fooling themselves.
+The Haunting of Margam Castle is pretty much on the level of a dreadful Richard Driscoll (Evil Calls: The Raven; Kannibal; The Comic) Britshit production – particularly with its inclusion of name actors from yesteryear.
+It’s generally a complete waste of time, sadly.

 Adrian J Smith, MOVIES and MANIA